aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/release-notes-2019/aspose-words-cloud-19-2-release-notes/_index.md

 #### Removed deprecated public property

-1. TextSaveOptions.ExportHeadersFooters was removed.
+- TextSaveOptions.ExportHeadersFooters was removed.

 #### PDF to Word conversion improvements

-1. images in front or behind text now placed properly;
+- Images in front or behind text now placed properly.
-1. fixed spacing between words in some paragraphs;
+- Fixed spacing between words in some paragraphs.
-1. corrected a few errors related to document processing;
+- Corrected a few errors related to document processing.
-1. improved recognition for tables that have no visible borders;
+- Improved recognition for tables that have no visible borders.
-1. reduced processing time for documents with multiple fonts per page;
+- Reduced processing time for documents with multiple fonts per page.
-1. increased accuracy of processing documents with different headers/footers.
+- Increased accuracy of processing documents with different headers/footers.